I'm Marjorie

 More about Me

-Keeping things in perspective and making the internal decision that this is something that’s important to you, really is the first step.
-Though this is a mindset shift not an external action, it’s the best place to start.
+The first step is reminding yourself why these moments matter and making the internal decision to be in the photos.
+Though this is a mindset shift not an external action, it’s really the best place to start.

-Once you start thinking about your kids and what these images will mean to them one day, it becomes easier to put your insecurities aside for a moment for the greater good.
+Once you zoom out and start thinking about your kids years from now, and just how meaningful these images will be to them one day, it becomes easier to put your insecurities aside for a moment for the greater good.

 Kids grow quickly and everything changes as they do, so this is your chance to capture these fleeting moments.